Wollaston, Ontario: Activities

 On the main street, almost in the very middle of town, lies the Royal Canadian Legion - Branch 581 building.
-The Legion hosts a community supper at the end of each month as well as a range of weekly activities, such as: darts, euchre, chair volleyball, fitness classes, yoga, and BINGO.
-There is also a fitness facility located on site, though, unfortunately, the fitness facility closed a couple years ago.
+The Legion hosts a community supper at the end of each month as well as a range of weekly activities, such as: cribbage, darts, euchre, chair volleyball, fitness classes, yoga, and BINGO.
+There are also bi-weekly breakfasts and music jam sessions on the 1st and 3rd Sunday of the month.
+There is also a fitness facility located on site, though unfortunately it is now closed.